Chief1y/Sensor-Log-Analysis-Tool/README.md

 - **Documentation and Refinement (3 hours)**: Code commenting, writing the `README.md`, adding additional features (e.g., result analysis), and ensuring compliance with best practices.
 - **Total**: Approximately 7 hours.

+## AI Usage

+I used AI tools (Grok by xAI and ChatGPT by OpenAI) to assist with specific tasks during development:
+- **Grok**: Helped with code optimisation, some unknown python syntax for me (I can say I am new to python, still learning), formatting the `README.md` and suggested test cases for unit tests.
+- **ChatGPT**: Provided ideas for the initial project architecture and separation of concerns.

+All core logic, design decisions, and implementation were done by me, with AI serving as a supportive tool to speed up certain aspects of the process.

+## Example AI Prompt

+Below is a prompt I used to address a critical scalability issue during development:

+### Prompt: Initial Project Architecture

+>You are helping me design a scalable, production-ready solution for a developer audition task.

+>Task description:
+>The company manufactures inexpensive home sensors (thermometers, humidity sensors, CO sensors).
+To check their quality, they place the sensors in a test room with known conditions (constant temperature, humidity, CO concentration) and record the sensor readings over time.
+>
+>My goal:
+>- Parse a text log containing the test results (sensor data and timestamps).
+>- For each sensor, classify its performance based on specific criteria (accuracy, stability).
+>- Return a summary of sensor classifications as JSON.
+>
+>The solution must be:
+>- Easy to extend when new types of sensors appear (e.g., noise detectors).
+>- Scalable for very large log files.
+>- Structured cleanly with separation of concerns (parsing, evaluation, output).
+>
+>Please suggest:
+>1.
+The best high-level architecture (classes, modules, patterns if needed).
+>2.
+A clear separation between parsing, evaluating, and outputting results.
+>3.
+Ways to make it easily extensible for new sensors.
+>4.
+Good practices for handling messy or incomplete data.
+>5.
+(Optional) Future ideas for using AI to automate evaluation even more.
+>
+>Please answer step-by-step, with bullet points if possible.
+>Keep the focus on clean, real-world production code.

+**Result**: ChatGPT suggested clear high-level architecture, some good practices for messy or incomplete data and gave some future AI ideas for such project.

+### Prompt: Optimizing Parsing for Large Files

+> We've made good progress with the initial implementation.
+However, I’ve run into a critical issue: the current parsing logic in `parser.py` loads the entire log file into memory before processing, which causes the program to crash when handling large files (e.g., a 56-million-line log with 5.5 million sensors).
+This is a major bottleneck for scalability, which is a key requirement for the project.
+>
+> Here’s the current approach in `parser.py`:
+>
+> ```
+> def parse_records(self):
+>     with open(self.log_file, "r") as f:
+>         lines = f.readlines()[1:]  # Skip the reference line
+>         # ... process all lines at once ...
+> ```
+>
+> I need to fix this to make the solution truly scalable.
+Please suggest:
+> 1. A memory-efficient approach to parse the log file without loading it entirely into memory.
+> 2. How to modify the `parse_records` method to integrate this approach while keeping it compatible with the rest of the pipeline (which expects an iterator of `SensorRecord` objects).
+> 3. Any potential trade-offs or considerations for this new approach in a production environment.
+>
+> The solution should prioritize low memory usage and scalability for very large files.
+I’m using Python, and code snippets would be helpful.

+**Result**: Grok suggested using a streaming approach with Python generators (`yield`) to process the file line by line, avoiding loading the entire file into memory.
+I implemented this in `parser.py`, which resolved the crashes and made the solution scalable for large logs, such as the 56-million-line test file.

 ## Future Improvements

 - Add parallel processing to further improve performance for large logs.
 - Support grouping of results by sensor type in the output JSON (e.g., separate sections for thermometers, humidity sensors, etc.).
 - Enhance error handling for malformed log files.
 - Add more configuration options for evaluation criteria via command-line arguments or a config file.

+## AI Ideas

+- Data labeling: Collect enough labeled examples (good sensor vs bad sensor).

+- Train simple ML models (e.g., small tree-based models or anomaly detectors) for prediction.

+- Hybrid approach:

+  Start with rule-based evaluation.

+  Add ML anomaly detection as an "advisory" second opinion.

+- Auto-clustering:

+  Use unsupervised methods (like DBSCAN) to group sensor behaviors without manual thresholds.

 ## License